marcobrasini/UMD/README.md

 ### Usage

 #### Convert OUTCAR to UMD
-To use the UMDVaspParser function to convert a Vasp OUTCAR file, it is necessary to import the UMDVaspParser function from the UMD package and execute the function with the name of an OUTCAR file.
+To use the *UMDVaspParser* function to convert a Vasp OUTCAR file, it is necessary to import the UMDVaspParser function from the UMD package and execute it with the name of an OUTCAR file.
+Some examples of OUTCAR file, like the 'magpu5.70a1800T.outcar', can be found inside the UMD package in the directory 'UMD/tests/examples'.
 The UMD output file is generated in the same directory as the input file.

 	from UMD import UMDVaspParser

-	UMDVaspParser('OUTCAR.outcar')

-Some examples of OUTCAR file, can be found inside the UMD package in the directory 'UMD/tests/examples'.
+	UMDVaspParser('magpu5.70a1800T.outcar')

 #### Read from UMD
-To read back the data from the UMD file, the first step is to load the simulation information with the *UMDSimulation_from_umd* method.
+To read back the data from a UMD file, like the 'magpu5.70a1800T.umd' generated previously, the first step is to load the simulation information with the *UMDSimulation_from_umd* method.

 	from UMD import UMDSnapshot
 	from UMD import UMDSimulation

-	with open('UMD.umd') as umd:
+	with open('magpu5.70a1800T.umd') as umd:
 		simulation = UMDSimulation.UMDSimulation_from_umd(umd)

 Once the simulation is loaded, an empty snapshot must be created with the lattice information stored in the UMDSimulation object obtained.
 Finally, a single snapshot is loaded from the UMD file with the *UMDSnapshot_from_umd* method.
-The snapshot to load is chosen by setting the index argument (for example the 20-th).
+It si possible to choose the proper snapshot by setting the index argument (in this case we are loading the 20-th snapshot).

 		snapshot = UMDSnapshot(lattice=simulation.lattice)
 		snapshot.UMDSnapshot_from_umd(umd, index=19)